tomphttp/specifications/BareServerErrors.md

 ### Objects

-- `error`: A container for types such as TypeError,Error,SyntaxError
+- `error`: A container for types such as Exception,TypeError,Error,SyntaxError
 - `unknown`
 - `request`: The client's HTTP implementation.
 - `request.headers`